-Differences Between Virtual PBX and Hosted PBX Cloud Phone Systems
+Differences between Virtual PBX and Hosted PBX phone systems for Gold Coast businesses

 While the two PBX systems have similarities, there are a few significant differences between the two.